kolbicz/UCPD.sys/RegRenameKey/readme.md

 The code to block this attack has been present in UCPD.sys for several months, but it was not active until recently.

-With the release of KB5055627, Microsoft activated the UCPD_RENAME_ATTACK protection feature on Windows 11, causing this exploit to now fail.
+With the release of KB5055627, Microsoft activated the UCPD_RENAME_ATTACK protection feature on Windows 11, causing this attack to now fail.

 Details:
 ========